webnsurf/bootstrap/README.md

     - Deployments to staging & production environments
     - For best implementation experience we suggest checking out [Web'n'surF CI server](https://github.com/webnsurf/jenkins) based on [Jenkins](https://www.jenkins.io/)

-The CLI is interactive so specifying the below options as arguments is not required.
+The CLI is interactive so specifying the below arguments when running the command is not required.

 ## Arguments:
 | Name | Alias | Action | Default value | Info |